brainiak/brainiak.github.io/tutorials/index.md

 Advanced fMRI analyses have the potential to answer questions that mainstream methods cannot.
 BrainIAK aims to integrate these cutting-edge techniques into a single, accessible Python environment.
 To help users get started, we have created the following set of tutorials based on courses taught at Princeton and Yale Universities.

 - [Preview](#preview): browse the tutorials from your web browser
-- [Get started](#getting-started): install and run the tutorials from your own machine
+- [Getting started](#getting-started): install and run the tutorials from your own machine
 </div>
 </div>